cwrichardson/flurdymail/README.md

 I've been using Ivar Abrahamsen's [excellent Flurdy guide][flurdy] for setting up my personal email servers for ...
 I don't know how long.
-Maybe nine year.
+Maybe nine years.
 Maybe longer.
 If this is the first time you're setting up an email server (or at least, the first time in a long time), I _highly_ recommend you go read his guide.
 However, even with his guide, email is a giant PITA.